 Inferior hypogastric plexus receives fibers from the superior hypogastric plexus and from the pelvic splanchnic nerves (S 2- 4) which provide the parasympathetic fibers.
 It is located lateral to the base of the urinary bladder, vagina and the rectum against the posterolateral pelvic wall.
 It supplies nerve fibers to the hindgut derivates, namely the descending colon, the sigmoid colon, the rectum, as well as the pelvic organs up to the anorectal junction.
 It gives rise to several plexuses: the middle rectal plexus, the vesical plexus, the prostatic plexus, the uterovaginal plexus and the deferential plexus (plexus of the ductus deferens).

-The portion of the anal canal and external anal sphincter below the pectinate line are not derived from the hindgut and are innervated by the somatic pudendal nerve; hence, the anal canal below the pectinate line is very sensitive to pain.
+Note: The portion of the anal canal and external anal sphincter below the pectinate line are not derived from the hindgut and are innervated by the somatic pudendal nerve; hence, the anal canal below the pectinate line is very sensitive to pain.

 Enteric Nervous System

 It is formed with parasympathetic fibers from the vagus and sympathetic fibers from the prevertebral ganglia and is located within the lining of the gastrointestinal tract.
 The enteric motor neurons act on the intestinal smooth muscles to control peristalsis, while the other neurons control enzymatic secretion.
 The enteric neurons are aggregated in two types of ganglia /plexuses: